oplS17projects/2d-Shooter/README.md

 Only source materials we used was the imported images and sprites

 ### Deliverable and Demonstration
-So far, the game has 4 levels and it gets harder as it goes on.
-The final level is the boss level.
+So far, the game has 2 the beginning and the final level is the boss level.

 ### Evaluation of Results